Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 Q - Is a piano tuned by ear or electronically?

-A - Most tuners learned to tune the piano "by ear" (aurally) after first setting a single starting pitch, usually A or C, from a source such as a tuning fork.
+A - Most tuners learned to tune the piano "by ear" (aurally) after first setting a single starting pitch, usually A or C, from a tuning fork or electronic source.
 Every piano, even those of the same model and design, have a few differences called "inharmonicities" due to variations in the components.
 These are accounted for by the tuner who carefully listens to tuning intervals and setting each note accordingly.
-Over time, the technology and software has been developed to do much of this providing a visual reference designed into an electronic tuning device.
+Over time, the technology and software has been developed to do much of this providing a visual reference designed via an electronic tuning device.
 Aural vs. electronic tuning remains a point of discussion regarding whether the piano can be tuned as well electronically compared to aurally.
-In my experience I have found it beneficial to use both at times noting, of course, that the ear is the final judge if the electronic device offers disagreement.
+In my experience I have found it beneficial to use both in tandem by following an aural process but referring to the electronic tuning device (EDT) and, at times, noting a difference.
+Of course the ear is the final judge if the electronic device offers disagreement.

-Also note that the unisons (most of the piano has 3 strings per note) are tuned by ear regardless of whether an electronic aid is utilized.
-For example, after two of the three strings are muted, one string is set to the correct pitch either by ear, aurally, or using an electronic tuner.
-Then the other two notes are each tuned, one at a time, to match the tuned string.
+Also note that the unisons (much of the piano has 3 strings per note/key) are tuned by ear regardless of whether an electronic aid is utilized.
+For example, after two of the three strings are muted, one string is set to the correct pitch.
+Then the other two strings are each tuned, one at a time, to match the tuned string.
 This step of matching the other two strings is done by ear regardless of how the pitch of the first string was determined.

 Q - What are "false beats"?